 - If students in Honours programs concentrate a sufficient number of elective courses in one area during their degree, they may have the option of declaring a Minor in that subject upon graduation.
-Minors usually require the completion of 6 units of Level I courses and a further 18 units of upper level courses in a subject.
-If you are interested in completing a Minor, it's a good idea to include at least 3 units (and 6 units of courses if offered),in that subject in Level I. Check the interdisciplinary Minors, Archaeology, Globalization Studies, and Jewish Studies.
+Minors usually require the completion of up to 6 units of Level I courses and a further 18 units of upper level courses in a subject.
+If you are interested in completing a Minor, it's a good idea to include at least 3 units (and 6 units of courses if offered) in that subject in Level I. Scroll down to the end of the Undergraduate Programs page in the Calendar to see which Minors are offered, including the interdisciplinary Minors, Archaeology, Globalization Studies, and Jewish Studies.

 When do classes begin?
 What are the term dates?

-- At McMaster, classes always begin the Thursday after Labour Day.
-This year, the first day of class will be Thursday, September 4, 2014.
-You can find all the sessional dates for the 2014/15 academic year here.
+- This year, the first day of class will be Tuesday, September 8, 2015.
+You can find all the sessional dates for the 2015/16 academic year here.

 How do I get my Entrance Award?